An interesting web site with information about generating X rays was prepared by Grzegorz Jezierski

 When the beam of electrons hits the target (or anode) a variety of events occur.
 This rapid deceleration of electrons causes a variety of events including the emission of X-ray radiation, photoelectrons, Auger electrons, and a large amount of heat.
 Actually two types of X rays are emitted in this process.
 A continuous band of white radiation is always emitted.
 If the energy of the electron beam is sufficient then a series of intense, discrete lines that are characteristic of the target material are also observed.

 White Radiation - Bremsstrahlung

-Some of the collisions between the thermionic electrons and the target result in the emission of a continuous spectrum of X rays called white radiaion or Bremsstrahlung.
-White radiation is believed due to the collision of the accelerated electrons with the atomic electrons of the target atoms.
+Some of the collisions between the thermionic electrons and the target result in the emission of a continuous spectrum of X rays called white radiation or Bremsstrahlung.
+White radiation is believed due to the collision of the accelerated electrons with the atomic nuclei of the target atoms.
 If all of the kinetic energy carried by an electron is converted into radiation, the energy of the X-ray photon would be given by

 Emax = hνmax= eV